-This blog post was first published as a guest post on The Association of School and College Leaders’ (ASCL) website.
+This blog post on assessment reliability was first published as a guest post on The Association of School and College Leaders’ (ASCL) website.
 In previous blogs we looked at fitness for purpose and validity of judgements and conclusions.
 In this blog, we turn our focus to reliability.

 What is a reliable assessment?